 Cigar and Pipe Smoking: Cigar smoking is permitted only on the open decks.

 Where You Can Smoke: Smoking is only allowed indoors in the cigar rooms, the casinos and one dedicated lounge, and outdoors on one side of the sun deck.
+Smoking restrictions are even tighter on Divina, were passengers may only smoke in the Cigar Lounge and on the port side of designated outside decks.

 Where You Can't: Each MSC ship is now 90 percent smoke-free.
 Smoking is prohibited in dining rooms, theaters and cabins (including cabin balconies).